Sajakhtar/google_cloud_functions/README.md

 gcloud functions deploy send_mail --env-vars-file .env.yaml --runtime python37 --trigger-http
 ```

-Test the Cloud Function endpoint using Postman as before, using a POST request, specifiying the the JSON body as follows and a Authorization header with the Bearer Token
+Test the Cloud Function endpoint using Postman as before, using a POST request, specifiying the the JSON body as follows:
 ```
 {
 	"sender":"jon.snow@gmail.com",